tungstencube-git/pvmus/README.md

 # goals

-- [x] integration with nicotine
+- [not done] integration with nicotine
-- [x] toml config
+- [not done] toml config
-- [x] windows and bsd support
+- [not done] windows and bsd support
-- [x] get in official repos
+- [not done] get in official repos
-- [x] create non mpv version after previously mentioned goals are finished
+- [not done] create non mpv version after previously mentioned goals are finished

 # misc